Overview to using Cloud and Browser-based platforms

 Z Open Editor can be used as a pure web extension with limited capabilities when using Visual Studio Code in a browser, such as on vscode.dev or github.dev.

-Try it by going to https://vscode.dev/github/IBM/zopeneditor-sample and confirming in the dialog to install the recommended extensions by clicking Install.
-No language server capabilities will be available, but syntax highlighting for all our supported languages.
+Go to https://vscode.dev/github/IBM/zopeneditor-sample and confirm in the dialog to install the recommended extensions by clicking Install.
+No language server capabilities are available, but provides syntax highlighting for all our supported languages.